ngs-docs/2021-august-remote-computing/_main.utf8.md

 _**Small amounts of data  (100 Mb - 5Gb)**_ can be stored on a project by project basis at the [Open Science Framework](https://osf.io/).
 Each project is allocated 5Gb of space and there is no limit on number of projects.
 OSF also supports private and collaborative projects, and can be referred to in publications, so you can use it as your "raw results" location too.

-_**Large amounts of data (> 5Gb)**_ The most tangible solution to a bioinformatics problem is to back data up to a (or multiple) hard drives!
+_**Large amounts of data (> 5Gb)**_ The most reasonable solution to this is to back data up to a (or multiple) hard drives!
 Data can be stored via your Google Drive account.
 To store data using storage space that UC Davis has allocated to you, see this [Meet & Analyze Data tutorial](https://mad.oxli.org/t/2019-11-13-how-to-backup-data-on-a-remote-computer/82).

 -------------------------------